rkelson/metadata-asset-tracking-tool/metadata/boundaries/municipal_boundaries.md

 ## Brief Summary

-Statewide polygon dataset of municipal boundaries for cartography and approximate boundary identification.
+Statewide polygon dataset of municipal boundaries for cartography and general analytic purposes.

 ## Summary

-Utah municipal boundaries defined by County Recorders' offices and certified by the Lieutenant Governor's Office.
-Updated boundaries from county authorities are aggregated by UGRC to produce this dataset.
+Utah municipal boundaries as defined by County Recorders' offices and certified by the Lieutenant Governor's Office.
+UGRC aggregates updated boundaries from county authorities to produce this dataset.

 ## Description

 ### What is the dataset?

-This dataset represents the 250+ municipalities in Utah as polygons that include information such as:
+This dataset represents the 250+ municipalities in Utah as polygons with accompanying relevant information:

 - Whether or not the municipality is a county seat
 - Municipality population as of the most recent Census (POPLASTCEN)
-- Estimated population of the municipality as of July 1, 2022 (POPLASTEST)
+- Estimated population of the municipality as of July 1, 2022 (POPLASTEST) as derived from the US Census Bureau's [Population Estimates Program](https://www.census.gov/data/tables/time-series/demo/popest/2020s-total-cities-and-towns.html#v2022)
 - [GNIS](https://www.usgs.gov/faqs/what-geographic-names-information-system-gnis#:~:text=The%20Geographic%20Names%20Information%20System%20(GNIS)%2C%20developed%20by%20the,and%20outlying%20areas%20of%20the) code

 ### What is the purpose of the dataset?